elastic/elastic-agent/docs/upgrades.md

 ## Agent Upgrades

 ### Communications amongst components
-The following sequence diagram illustrates the process of Fleet-managed Agent upgrades, focussing on the communications that occur during this process amongst the various components involved.
+The following sequence diagram illustrates the process of upgrading a Fleet-managed Agent.
+The diagram focusses on the communications that occur amongst the various components involved in the upgrade process.

 This diagram is accurate as of version `8.9.0` of every component shown.

 ```mermaid
 sequenceDiagram